Junji Arias: The Voice of the Philippines

 In June 2013, he joined The Voice of the Philippines wherein he sang "I'll Be There for You" by Bon Jovi.
 He was able to make Lea Salonga, Bamboo Mañalac, and Sarah Geronimo turn their respective chairs.
 He later picked the latter as his coach.
 During the Battles, he was paired up with Dave Lamar where they sang "Bohemian Rhapsody."
 Arias later won that round and which made him advanced to the Live shows.
 In the first Live show, he sang Aerosmith's "I Don't Want to Miss a Thing while suffering from mononucleosis."
 He was later eliminated after Geronimo picked Eva delos Santos over him.

 Post The Voice of the Philippines

 After ending his stint in The Voice of the Philippines, Arias continued his career in doing musical gigs at both local and international venues.
 Until 2015, he decided to focus on fatherhood and expanding his Travel company.
 In 2022, he wrote and produced Geneva Cruz comeback single, "Sinungaling" and co-wrote carrier single of pop duo, Suzara, entitled "Kakalimutan".

+In 2026, Velcro released previously unreleased original recordings from the early 2000's on all music platforms.